-They were unlikely negotiating partners: the woman crowned Miss Universe, Pauline Vega, and FARC, the rebel group that has terrorized Columbia, the country she represents.
-But when FARC leaders asked Vega in February to participate in the group’s peace talks with the Columbian government in Havana, Vega displayed diplomatic skills befitting her title: she said she’d be open to the idea—as long as she also got an invitation from Colombia’s president, Juan Manuel Santos.
+They were unlikely negotiating partners: the woman crowned Miss Universe, Pauline Vega, and FARC, the rebel group that has terrorized Colombia, the country she represents.
+But when FARC leaders asked Vega in February to participate in the group’s peace talks with the Colombian government in Havana, Vega displayed diplomatic skills befitting her title: she said she’d be open to the idea—as long as she also got an invitation from Colombia’s president, Juan Manuel Santos.

 The Sony Pictures data leaks brought the revelation that after participating in Harvard University professor Henry Louis Gates’s PBS show “Finding Your Roots,” actor Ben Affleck asked that disturbing news about one of his ancestors be edited out.
 Gates agonized over the request but ultimately agreed, a decision that PBS later deemed a violation of network standards.